How to Sell Your House Privately In Ontario

 There are several places you can list your home online, including:

-- Sites specific to home sales, such as Zillow, realtor.com/international, or HomeFinder.
+- Sites specific to home sales, such as Zillow;

-- Private sale/want ad sites, such as Kijiji or Craigslist.
+- Private classified ad sites, such as Kijiji or Craigslist;

-Be prepared to arrange showings a.k.a. the open house.
-You want buyers to feel welcome and comfortable asking you questions about the property while they are there.
+As a DIY seller, you get to show off your house and brag about it.
+You want buyers to feel welcome and comfortable asking you questions about the property .
 You also want to present your home in the best possible light.
 To have the best showing possible, try doing these things:

 - Stage your home in the ways suggested above.